2014 Navy Midshipmen Football Schedule

 that often gets severely underrated, though the other football teams around the country know not to take the Midshipmen lightly.

-When the Midshipmen get rolling, they can play with any team in the league, and they once again have a roster loaded with
+When the Midshipmen get rolling, they can play with any team in the country, and they once again have a roster loaded with

 playmakers who can do a little bit of everything on the field.
 With a steady string of great rivalry matchups each and every